alistairwgillespie/wmw_deep_playlist_generator/REPORT.md

   <img src="img/all-volumes.png">
   <center><b>Fig. 4: PCA analysis of all volumes</b></center>
 </p>
+The code used to carriy out this analysis can be found in the '1_Explore.ipynb' and '2_Feature_Engineering.ipynb' notebooks.

 TODO: Analysis of linear combinations of features in each component

 ### Implement

-Python was used for this project along with famous tools such as PyTorch, Pandas and Numpy.
+Python was used for this project along with prominent tools such as PyTorch, Pandas and Numpy.

 The project was structured like so: